TeamRizu/outfox-wikijs/dev/mode-support/sm-support.md

 ```
 ---
 ## ``MUSIC``
 This defines the file to use for the song's music.
-This is usualy in the same folder as the simfile.
+This is usually in the same folder as the simfile.
 This is a relative path.

 Example: